-VI.A.2.d)

-The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
-(Core)

-VI.A.2.d).(1)

-The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
-(Core)

-VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
-(Core)

-VI.A.2.d).(3)

-Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
-(Detail)

-VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
-(Core)

-VI.A.2.e).(1)

-Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
-(Outcome)

-Background and Intent: The ACGME Glossary of Terms defines conditional independence as: Graded, progressive responsibility for patient care with defined oversight.

-VI.A.2.f)

-Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility.
-(Core)

-VI.B.
-Professionalism

-VI.B.1.
-Programs, in partnership with their Sponsoring Institutions, must educate residents and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide the care required by their patients.
-(Core)
+VI.A.2.c).(3) Oversight - the supervising physician is available to , , , provide review of procedures/encounters with feedback provided after care is delivered.
+(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+(Core) VI.A.2.d).(1) The program director must evaluate each resident's , , , abilities based on specific criteria, guided by the Milestones.
+(Core) VI.A.2.d).(2) Faculty members functioning as supervising - / (/ physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
+(Core) VI.A.2.d).(3) Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
+(Core) VI.A.2.e).(1) Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
+(Outcome) Backgroup d and Intent: The ACGME Glossary of Terms defines conditional ice as: Graded, progressive responsibility for patient care with defined oversight.
+VI.A.2.f) Faculty supervision assignments must be of sufficient ·, duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility.
+(Core) VI.B.
+Professionalism \ VI.B.1.
+Programs, in partnership with their Sponsoring Institutions, must educate residents and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide the care required by their patients. ^(Core)

-VI.B.2.
-The learning objectives of the program must:

-VI.B.2.a) be accomplished through an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events: (Core)

-VI.B.2.b) be accomplished without excessive reliance on residents to fulfill non-physician obligations; and, (Core)
+1925 VI.B.2.
+The learning objectives of the program must: 1926 1927 VI.B.2.a) be accomplished through an appropriate blend of supervised 1928 • patient care responsibilities, clinical teaching, and didactic 1929 educational events; (Core) 1930 , 1931 VI.B.2.b) be accomplished without excessive reliance on residents to 1932 - 7 fulfill non-physician obligations; and, (Core) 1933 , , , , , , , , , , , , , , , , , , ,